-- (b) who is not a prohibited immigrant and satisfies an immigration officer that he is- - (i) authorised to carry on a gainful occupation under section 48 or 53; - (ii) a person named in a work permit as a dependant of the licensee; - (iii) a person who is exempted under section 40 or a dependant of such a person; or - (iv) a person who has permission to reside or to remain permanently in the Islands under Part IV, to land in the Islands, without, in each case, specific permission, with or without the imposition of conditions or limitations, being given by an immigration officer.
+- 66. Without prejudice to any of the succeeding provisions of this Law, it is an offence for any person other than a person- - (a) who is Caymanian; or - (b) who is not a prohibited immigrant and satisfies an immigration officer that he is- - (i) authorised to carry on a gainful occupation under section 48, 53,54 or 54A; - (ii) a person named in a work permit as a dependant of the licensee; - (iii) a person who is exempted under section 40 or a dependant of such a person; or - (iv) a person who has permission to reside or to remain permanently in the Islands under Part IV, to land in the Islands, without, in each case, specific permission, with or without the imposition of conditions or limitations, being given by an immigration officer.

-Entry by persons other than Caymanians or persons legally and ordinarily resident 67.
-(1) Persons other than those referred to in section 66, and who are not prohibited immigrants, may be granted permission to land in the Islands as visitors for a period of up to six months, subject to extension, from time to time, for further periods not exceeding six months on each occasion upon application made to the Chief Immigration Officer in the prescribed manner.

-(2) In furtherance of section 20(1)(d) where documentary evidence is produced to the Chief Immigration Officer to establish that a child is the child of a Caymanian, the child shall be allowed to enter, remain and attend school in the Islands.

-(3) Where the effect of such extension is that the person to whom permission is granted will be permitted to remain for a period in excess of twelve months in total, upon such permission being granted the Chief Immigration Officer shall forthwith notify the Caymanian Status and Permanent Residency Board of such extension.
+Entry by persons other than Caymanians or persons legally and ordinarily resident

+- 67. (1) Persons other than those referred to in section 66, and who are not prohibited immigrants, may be granted permission to land in the Islands as visitors for a period of up to six months, subject to extension, from time to time, for further periods not exceeding six months on each occasion upon application made to the Chief Immigration Officer in the prescribed manner. - (2) In furtherance of section 20(1)(d) where documentary evidence is produced to the Chief Immigration Officer to establish that a child is the child of a Caymanian, the child shall be allowed to enter, remain and attend school in the Islands. - (3) Where the effect of such extension is that the person to whom permission is granted will be permitted to remain for a period in excess of twelve months in total, upon such permission being granted the Chief Immigration Officer shall forthwith notify the Caymanian Status and Permanent Residency Board of such extension.